-Quantlib / JNI / Thread-Safety
+QuantLib / JNI / Thread-Safety

-- Thread safety: Since we will embed Quantlib through JNI and run several Java threads in parallel across a number of Ignite nodes, this is of paramount importance. - " Need to make use of Klaus Spanderen's implementation of the thread safe observer pattern (https://hpcquantlib.wordpress.com/2013/07/26/multi-threading-and-quantlib/) - Thank you very much, Sir!
+- " Thread safety: Since we will embed QuantLib through JNI and run several Java threads in parallel across a number of Ignite nodes, this is of paramount importance. - " Need to make use of Klaus Spanderen's implementation of the thread safe observer pattern (https://hpcquantlib.wordpress.com/2013/07/26/multi-threading-and-quantlib/) - already part of QL since 1.7. - " Have to make sure that we have one session per thread.